 However, the tale of Liver-Eating Johnson didn’t end there.

-Today, Liver-Eating Johnson remains in Cody, Wyo., settling in to rest in the great Wild West where he made his living, and earned his famous nickname.
+Today, Liver-Eating Johnson remains in Cody, Wyoming, resting in the great Wild West where he made his living and earned his famous nickname.